 On the other hand, it could be argued that the influence of technology in the arts and cultural sector has never been greater, and is growing at an incredible rate.
 Corporations like Facebook, YouTube, Google, Amazon and Netflix are hugely influential and their footprint is growing exponentially.
 Many within the arts sector seem oblivious to this process.
 What rights are put at risk through this process and what new opportunities are being missed?
 How do we bring technology and its impacts on the arts (positive and negative) back into a public discursive space?
 How do we shift the arts from a passive to an active voice in the imaging the future of arts and technology in Australia (by 2030)?

 The Arts Front Technology work is driven by ongoing research and analysis being undertaken by a growing team of contributors headed up by Elliott Bledsoe (Agentry).
-In 2018 the Technology stream will investigate these key questions:
+The Technology stream will investigate these key questions:

 - Artists in the networked future – how will the arts interact with emerging digital trends and make use of the new technologies?

 - First Peoples and technology – what happens when the world’s oldest cultures collide with the digital revolution?